alsyundawy/Spotify-Ad-free/README.md

 ### Ad-Block Browser extension (for Spotify Web)
-* [Spotify Crack Chrome App (github.com)](https://github.com/sooxiaotong/spotify-crack-chrome-app) - Basically an app for Chrome in case you nver heard of uBlock/AdGuard & Co.
+* [Spotify Crack Chrome App](https://github.com/sooxiaotong/spotify-crack-chrome-app) - Basically an app for Chrome in case you nver heard of uBlock/AdGuard & Co.

 ### Spotify Review of the year